newatoms/guides/using-social-media-as-communcation-tool/readme.md

 Using a survey of young adults, they found out that Internet users, who are more individualistic and/or more altruistic, tend to forward more online content than others.

 You do not want people to only interact with your messages, but to do so in a positive manner.
-Your want people to speak positively about you with personal incentive.
+You want people to speak positively about you with personal incentive.

 This can be done by saying something about you, but just sharing or even liking your messages is enough.
 The best way to get your readers to do this is simply by giving them a reason to.
 To do this, it is important to know why people interact with messages on social media.

 Your social media profile is a definition of who you are.
 It is your public resume, your dating profile and your portfolio.
 So with everything you share and say you should ask yourself, 'is this portfolio material?
 Would I endorse this and how does it look with the rest of my profile?'